Appdynamics/config-assessment-tool/README.md

 ### Platform executable

 Use this method if you are not able to use Docker or Python in your target deployment environment.
-Currently, platform bundles are available for Windows and Linux only.
+Currently, platform bundles are available for x86 Windows and Linux only.
+Currently arm architectures are not supported.

 1. Download and unzip (or untar in case of linux) the latest `config-assessment-tool-<OS>-<version>.<zip|tgz>` from [here](https://github.com/Appdynamics/config-assessment-tool/releases) where OS is one of windows/linux depending on your target host and version is the config tool release version
 2. cd into the expanded directory and edit `input/jobs/DefaultJobs.json` to match your target controller.
 You may also create a job file of your own. e.g. `input/jobs/<job-file-name>.json`